 If you’re doing a show with other hosts or regular guests, you might want to invest in XLR microphones that will be plugged into a mixer (which would then be plugged into your computer) so that each person has their own microphone and is recorded on a separate track.
 (If you’re interviewing people remotely and they don’t have a great microphone, they can use a pair of earbuds with an in-built mic.)
 Also, if you’re recording away from a fixed studio, you might also need an external digital recorder, which is also great as a back-up in-house recording in case your computer crashes.

 If you’re a video podcaster, you’ll need some combination of a DSLR camera with lens and sturdy tripod for the highest output; an external webcam as a step up from the poor quality of most laptop cameras; or just a basic tripod with a phone mount if you’re using your smartphone.
 You’ll also need a shotgun microphone or discreet lavalier microphone that isn’t distracting as well as good lighting to improve your visibility on screen.

-Keep your head still so that your mouth is always the same distance from the microphone.
+Keep your head position fixed so that your mouth is always the same distance from the microphone (which should be at ‘mouth level’ so that you don’t crane your neck up or down).
 Also, don’t touch or adjust the microphone when recording as this can create noise that’s hard to remove.
-Having a microphone stand or boom arm that you can adjust, plus a shock mount to absorb the vibrations from any accidental knocks, is ideal.
+Having a microphone stand or boom arm that you can adjust, plus a shock mount to absorb the vibrations from any accidental knocks of your table or desk, is ideal.